JFMandujanoR/BHBA_NEFA_numeric_prediction/README.md

 # QCheck_Prediction_Report
 Report of prediction model for bNEFA and bBHBA using QCheck data

-In this repository we present the outcomes of the Regression Tree Full Model Selection (rtFMS) approach to select the best prediction model in two tasks: to dectect high blood BHBA and NEFA values (detection/classification task), and for to predict a numeric value of those indicators (regression task).
-We used the QCheck data to test different permutations of possible models, we enlist the different options per task below.
+In this repository we present the outcomes of the Regression Tree Full Model Selection (rtFMS) approach to select the best prediction model in two tasks: to dectect high blood BHBA and NEFA values (detection/classification task), and to predict a numeric value of those indicators (regression task).
+We used the QCheck data to test different permutations of possible models, we list the different options per task below.

 __Detection/Classification Task:__

-We run 400 models (per indicator), always using the so called Elastic Net regression, using one the following options:
+We run 400 models (per indicator), always using the so called Elastic Net regression, using one of the following options:

 - Type of Variable (5): FAF, FAF1, FAF2, FAF3, IR
 - Use of EMR_standardization (2): EMR.STAND, EMR.NONE